blackkat02/goit-pythonweb-hw-06/README.md

 Use this command to fill the database with sample data.
 This is the first step you should perform.

 Bash

-docker exec -it goit-pythonweb-hw-06-app-1 /usr/local/bin/python main.py seed
+docker exec -it goit-pythonweb-hw-06-app-1 python main.py seed

 2. Creating New Entities
 Use the create command to add new records to the database.

 Create a Student:
 Bash
 docker exec -it goit-pythonweb-hw-06-app-1 python main.py create -m Student --name Іван --last_name Петров --group_id 1

 Create a Teacher:
 Bash
 docker exec -it goit-pythonweb-hw-06-app-1 python main.py create -m Teacher --name "Марія Іванівна"

 3. Executing Select Queries
 The application includes predefined queries (select_1 to select_10) to retrieve specific data from the database.